 Now back to the stereotypes, why couldn’t I figure out all this on my own?
 My competitive edge is not home repair.
 Yes, I can learn.
 I watched 10 YouTube videos in my Illinois house to fix my washing machine lid cheap (just parts).
 I excel in many areas, but not that one and don’t aspire to.
 Hired help just didn’t do it right.
 But, NO, relationship choices should not be influenced by someone’s home maintenance skills.
 And if someone labels me as adhering to gender roles because I let a man fix things because he was good at it, then they need to reevaluate their own choices.
 Although my father had a master’s degree in engineering and had the aptitude for seeing mechanical problems, his passion was not to fix ‘house stuff” (and my mother did “woman things” as smart as she was, not home repairs).
 Was he bad husband because of that?
 No, in my opinion, one of the best husbands and fathers.
 Yes, he set the bar high, but that’s another blog.
 Of course, some would argue that my parents created all this because I fall into these gender roles.
 Please….I’m independent in every way…read the original concepts of feminism.

 So this summer I thought about all this.
-How my life was so much easier as a homeowner with ex boyfriend in the picture doing “man stuff.”
-I don’t want to make relationship choices based on a man’s handy man skills.
-Having a boyfriend who was so good with ‘house stuff’ really made a difference.
+How my life was so much easier as a homeowner with a guy doing “man stuff.”
+Should relationship choices be made on a man’s handy man skills?
+And if they do, aren’t there other things to do with your free time?
 My house became much better and I was less stressed.
 Do I really want to keep this house and now deal with all the stuff, unknown around it?
 I thought: I like the life of decadence, so maybe I just need to find a decadent place with good views, luxurious amenities, and great location and better sound insulation than before, and move on.
 Sunk costs are sunk costs.
 Late this summer such a place became available, so I listed my house.
 That transaction is going to be another blog entry because I managed to have the WORST home selling experience and I am in the process of switching agents and agency.
 I have sold many homes and this listing turned into a farce at my expense.
 So, now I have two homes.
 The stress is still high, but hopefully will resolve soon.
 But I know I made the right decision:

 I will take that homeowner pride in other aspects of my life – my career, my activities and launching new businesses.